dimagi/required-labels/README.md

 Check it out in action [here](https://github.com/dimagi/required-labels/pulls?q=is%3Aopen+is%3Apr+label%3Aexamples).

+There is also a longer write-up on this project [here](https://www.dimagi.com/blog/designing-a-foolproof-system-for-communicating-changes-made-to-your-software-product/).

 You can set customized label requirements for your PRs to enforce particular team workflows with lists of "required", "banned" or "at least one" labels.
 For example:

 - Your team requires all PRs to get sign-off from your Architecture and UX teams before being merged